valbaca/valbaca.github.io/README.md

 # How to run
+`jekyll serve --livereload`

+More specifically:
-- `bundle exec jekyll serve`
+- To simply serve: `bundle exec jekyll serve`
-- or just `jekyll serve`
+- To serve, w/ jekyll in path: `jekyll serve`
-- With live-reload:
-  - `bundle exec jekyll serve --livereload`
+- To serve, with live-reload: `bundle exec jekyll serve --livereload`
-  - or `jekyll serve --livereload`
+- Finally, serve with live-reload, if jekyll is in path: `jekyll serve --livereload`

 # Misc